hyysguyang/spring-scala/README.md

+#Notice

+We will continue provide bug fix and enhancement for the latest spring framework support.

 # Spring Scala

 The goal of Spring Scala is to make it easier to use the Spring framework in Scala.